Wise and kind guidance as you meet life’s everyday challenges.

 - Expressive Arts: when words are limited, art making allows further expression of the inner landscape.

 - Contemplative Approaches: including her own ongoing practice and study of Buddhism and meditation.
-All traditions are welcome, and you need not be interested in meditating.
-Mindfulness can be cultivated in many ways!
+(She’s got the equivalent of a Masters in Divinity!)
+All traditions are welcome!

 - Matrixworks: group training and facilitation-with an eye for finding the health that’s in every group.